Register for the upcoming Gym!

-The Shakespeare Actors Gym provides New Mexico actors an ongoing community in which to hone your skills in performing Shakespeare at a basic level.
+The Shakespeare Gym provides an ongoing community in which to hone your skills in performing Shakespeare at a basic level.
 No experience necessary—just an interest in exploring Shakespeare more deeply!
 Stay in touch for information about the next Shakespeare Gym.

 The ISC believes that the key to a successful performance comes from the actors and directors sharing a deep understanding of the play, actors thoughtfully speaking the speech, and the cast demonstrating an ability to tell the story while honoring the nuances in the text.
 We believe the complexity of characters and the ambiguities in the plot are things to celebrate—not dumb down.
 The ISC hopes to develop a local community of actors with expertise in performing Shakespeare with understanding.

-Please join the mailing list for the Shakespeare Actors Gym!
+Please join the mailing list for the Shakespeare Gym!